 Shop your car loan

 Loan rates change on a daily basis and vary according to the lender, credit and region.
-Bankrate offers an auto rate calculator that compares current loan annual percentage rates of different financial institutions in your area.
+Bankrate offers an auto loan calculator that compares current loan annual percentage rates of different financial institutions in your area.
 Your credit union or bank may also offer online car loan quotes.
-To see the difference between a credit union offer and dealer offer, use the car loan rate comparison calculator.
+To see the difference between a credit union offer and dealer offer, use the car payment comparison calculator.

 Crunch the numbers